anpham6/chrome-docs/source/db/interface.rst

   type PlainObject = Record<string | number | symbol, unknown>;

-.. note:: Enabling usePool with a UUID key will also copy the value into credential.uuidKey [#]_.
+.. attention:: Enabling usePool with a UUID key will also copy the value into credential.uuidKey [#]_.

 .. [#] Does not override other existing uuidKey sessions.